hswangTW/rubberband-rs/README.md

 This crate currently provides a binding for the `RubberBandLiveShifter` API only.
 The more general `RubberBandStretcher` API, which supports both time-stretching and pitch-shifting, is not yet implemented.

+> [!NOTE]
+>
+> Currently, it is still not possible to use `LiveShifter` in multiple threads concurrently.
+The `Send` and `Sync` traits would be implemented after the thread-safety of `LiveShifter` is ensured.

 ## Features

 ### Original Rubber Band Features

 - High-quality and real-time safe pitch shifting algorithm
-- Thread safety for multiple instances in separate threads
 - Formant preservation for natural-sounding pitch shifts (without changing the timbre)
 - Configurable window size options for different latency/quality trade-offs
 - Channel processing modes for stereo image/fidelity trade-offs
+- (TODO) Thread safety for multiple instances in separate threads

 ### Rust Binding Features